simonmichael/hledger/hledger/Hledger/Cli/Commands/Roi.md

 account name) to select your investment(s) with `--inv`, and another query to identify your profit and loss transactions with `--pnl`.

-If you do not record changes in the value of your investment manually, or do not require computation of time-weighted return (TWR), `--pnl` could be an empty query (`--pnl ""` or `--pnl STR` where `STR` does not match any of your accounts).
+If your investment's value changes are captured solely through price directives (rather than manual P&L journal entries), or if you do not need TWR, `--pnl` can be an empty query (`--pnl ""` or `--pnl STR` where `STR` does not match any of your accounts).

-This command will compute and display the internalized rate of return (IRR, also known as money-weighted rate of return) and time-weighted rate of return (TWR) for your investments for the time period requested.
+This command will compute and display the internal rate of return (IRR, also known as money-weighted rate of return) and time-weighted rate of return (TWR) for your investments for the time period requested.
 IRR is always annualized due to the way it is computed, but